Today we will uncover a few key questions that people may have on how to 1031 exchange shopping centers.

 With deadlines, paperwork, and tons of properties to analyze and consider, a 1031 exchange is oftentimes never a one man job.
 Instead, it is recommended to seek out a qualified 1031 exchange intermediary in order to smooth the process of selling, buying, and maximizing the investment of your assets.

-Why 1031 Exchange Shopping Center into Mineral Rights?
+What to 1031 Exchange Shopping Center For?

 Mineral rights and royalties are a great investment that allows shareholders to profit from the sale of oil, gas, coal, and other valuable resources extracted from the earth.
 Whereas a shopping mall or strip center is usually only profitable if all of the space is filled by paying tenants, mineral rights are typically only leased to one oil and gas company.